Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

-In this way, since $E$ is constructed so that the top horizontal and the right vertical triangles in $(\ast)$ are distinguished, we see under the assumption, $E$ is quasi-isomorphic to $0$.
-And we get the section
+and the latter is quasi-isomorphic to $\LL_{S/S'}^\an\otimes_K B$.
+So we are done. \end{proof} In this way, since $E$ is constructed so that the top horizontal and the right vertical triangles in $(\ast)$ are distinguished, we see under the assumption, $E$ is quasi-isomorphic to $0$.
+This allows us to get the section